Certified Insurance Counselor (CIC) Program

 Day Four (Exam Day) Exam: 8:30 a.m. - 10:30 a.m.

-There are six core components to the CIC program, called Institutes.
+There are seven core components to the CIC program, called Institutes.
 Each Institute includes 20 hours of instruction by nationally recognized industry experts.
 An exam is offered at the end of each Institute.
 This exam is mandatory for anyone working toward the CIC Designation, but optional for those taking the Institute to meet their annual update requirement (see below).

 - Agency Management